The Hunted (1995 film)

-The Hunted is a 1995 American and Japanese martial-arts thriller film written and directed by J. F. Lawton in his mainstream directorial debut, and starring Christopher Lambert, John Lone, Joan Chen, Yoshio Harada and Yoko Shimada.
-Lambert plays Paul Racine, an American businessman who by accident earns the wrath of a ninja clan led by Lone's character, Kinjo.
+The Hunted is a 1995 martial arts action-thriller film written and directed by J. F. Lawton in his mainstream directorial debut, and starring Christopher Lambert, John Lone, Joan Chen, Yoshio Harada and Yoko Shimada.
+Lambert plays Paul Racine, an American businessman who by accident earns the wrath of a modern-day ninja clan in Japan.

 The film was shot in Nagoya, Japan, and Vancouver, British Columbia, Canada on a $25 million budget, and premiered in February 1995, taking in $6.6 million in U.S. box office.
-Most critic reviews found the plot clichéed and the acting unconvincing, while some praised Harada's performance as samurai Ijuro Takeda, Racine's protector and Kinjo's sworn enemy.
+Most critic reviews found the plot clichéed and the acting unconvincing, while some praised Harada's performance.
 The critically well-received soundtrack featured music by the Japanese taiko troupe Kodō, which pervades the film.

 Plot

-Paul Racine (Lambert), a tech executive from New York City, is on a business trip to Nagoya.
-He meets a woman, Kirina (Chen), in the hotel lounge, and they have a one-night stand.
-After they part ways, Kirina is approached by Kinjo (Lone) and two henchmen.
+Paul Racine, a tech executive from New York City, is on a business trip to Nagoya.
+He meets a woman, Kirina, in the hotel lounge, and they have a one-night stand.
+After they part ways, Kirina is approached by Kinjo and two henchmen.
 Kinjo is the leader of the Makato cult, an organization of ninja assassins that was hired to kill her.
 He boasts that no one has seen his face and lived.
 Kirina shows no fear of dying, so he grants her final wish to show her his face.
 Racine returns, looking for his room key, and tries to defend Kirina, but he is late.
 Kinjo decapitates her as his men stab Racine, hit him with a poisoned shuriken and cut his throat, leaving him for dead.